gshau/TheAstroImagingPlanner/README.md

     - `Closed`: targets with finished final images

--  **Display Only Seasonal Targets**: This option allows you to only show seasonal targets in the main target graph.
-Seasonal targets are defined as having a transit occur, or the maximum altitude of the target is above 60 degrees during night hours.

 -  **Change Target Status**: This dropdown allows you to select the status for various targets.
 You can specify multiple targets and change their status with the radio buttons below the dropdown.